 One is that they want to push their agenda to as many people as possible.
 Thus they want to use an already established and iconic character like say the Doctor, rather than create a new character and take the time and effort to make them an icon.

 Take a look at Frank Hampson the creator of Dan Dare in contrast.
-Hampson felt at that time that Comic Books weren’t teaching children proper values.
+Hampson felt at that time that comic books weren’t teaching children proper values.
 Hampson was a devout Christian and a socialist.
-Thus he decided to create Dan Dare (who went on to be arguably the most influential British comic book character of all time) that espoused those values.
+As a result of this he decided to create Dan Dare (who went on to be arguably the most influential British comic book character of all time) that espoused those values.

 Also there is a certain level of spite involved if the product stars white men and its fans are white men.
 Feminists always LOVE to go on about how they have made sexist male fans heads explode by taking away their characters.
 Thing is you are not a sexist if you don’t want your favourite character to be replaced which has essentially happened in all of these cases.
 Fans have similarly not liked it when beloved characters have been replaced by other men such as Damian Wayne taking over as Batman.